-Outer goals are achievements that appear successful to the outside world.
+Achievements that appear successful to the outside world.
 They might fit into a cultural ideal, please your family or simply be perceived as good by those around you.

-Inner goals focus more on how you want to feel and what you want to achieve, regardless of outer perceptions.
+Focus on how you want to feel and what you want to achieve, regardless of outer perceptions.

 But inner goals should be your main focus.
 This is your life after all, you should be building something you’re excited about.

 If you aren’t sure where your goals stand on the inner/outer goal spectrum, ask yourself these questions:

-Are you hoping to achieve this for you or those around you?
+- Are you hoping to achieve this for you or those around you?

-Does this goal align with the life that you want to create for yourself?
+- Does this goal align with the life that you want to create for yourself?

-Do you feel pressured to achieve this goal?
+- Do you feel pressured to achieve this goal?

-When you close your eyes and imagine achieving this goal, do you feel fulfilled?
+- When you close your eyes and imagine achieving this goal, do you feel fulfilled?

 2. Embrace A ‘Less Is More’ Mentality

-3. Realize It’s About Progress, Not Perfection
+4. Realize It’s About Progress, Not Perfection

 So let’s take a deep breath together and let the idea of perfection go.
 Let’s focus on progress instead, shall we?

-4. Give Yourself Ample Time
+5. Give Yourself Ample Time

-If you’re anything like me the crushing feeling of too much to do and too little time to do it is outright painful.
+If you’re anything like me, the crushing feeling of too much to do and too little time to do it is outright painful.
 And you know how we often deal with that kind of blunder?
-We steal time from other areas, like sleep or self care.
+We steal time from other areas, like sleep or self-care.
 That’s never good for our well-being.

-It’s important to be realistic in our goal setting and give ourselves the time and space we need to feel safe and secure enough to achieve them.
+It’s important to be realistic in your goal setting and give yourself the time and space you need to feel safe and secure enough to achieve them.
 And it really doesn’t hurt to add extra time to the plan too, just in case.

-Life is full of surprises and sometimes things take longer to build than we anticipated.
+Life is full of surprises and sometimes things take longer to build than you anticipated.
 A little leeway can do a long way.

 6. It’s Ok To Change Your Mind

 Pause for a moment, reflect on what you’ve accomplished and what you had set out to do in the first place.
 If the goal no longer aligns with your path, don’t be afraid to let it go.
 (If you need a little help reflecting, meditation is a huge help).

 You are not bound to these dreams.
-Sometimes we outgrow things and that’s ok.
+Sometimes you’ll outgrow things and that’s ok.
 Don’t be afraid to walk away from something that no longer serves you, even if it’s your own dreams.
 You are allowed to outgrow goals before they are achieved.